camoalon/camoalon.github.io/3-publications.md

 layout: default
 title: Publications
 permalink: publications/
-order: 2
+order: 3
 ---

-The following list groups publications by topic (* denotes equal contribution).
+<p> The following list groups publications by topic (* denotes equal contribution).
 For a comprehensive list of publications and corresponding citations, visit my <a href="https://scholar.google.com/citations?user=2snI7NsAAAAJ&hl=en"> Google Scholar</a> page.
-You can find an open source (and sometimes extended) version of all of these papers on the <a href="https://arxiv.org"> arXiv</a>.
+You can find an open source (and sometimes extended) version of all of these papers on the <a href="https://arxiv.org"> arXiv</a>. </p>

 <!-- Language to Control -->
 <h2 style="display: inline-block; margin-top:10px;"> Language to Control: </h2>